Sensory overload is the overstimulation of one or more of the body’s five senses. These are touch, sight, hearing, smell, and taste.

 Everyone experiences sensory overload at some point in their lives.
 Some children and adults, however, experience it regularly.
 For these individuals, everyday situations can be challenging.

-The symptoms of sensory overload vary from one person to another.
+What sensory overload feels like can vary from one person to another.
 Some people may be more sensitive to sound, for example, while others may have issues with different textures.

 Common symptoms include: